Kevin-ops007/djangoProductApp/README.md

   - **category**: Foreign key linking to a Category object.
   - **tags**: Many-to-many relationship with Tag objects.
   - **image**: An image field to store product images.

+### Liberties Taken

+- **Category and Tags**: For simplicity, it is assumed that categories and tags only have a name property, without an ID field for filtering purposes.
+  These assumptions were made to streamline the project and demonstrate basic functionality without introducing unnecessary complexity.

       These assumptions were made to streamline the project and demonstrate basic functionality without introducing unnecessary complexity.